-The Department has a wide variety of publications and materials for teaching maritime English, including handbooks, recordings and own teaching materials, such as textbooks and tests.
+The Department has a wide variety of publications and resources for teaching maritime English including handbooks, recordings and own teaching materials, such as textbooks and tests.
 The Department facilities include a reading room, where a wide selection of reference books, dictionaries and access to the Internet are available to the staff and students.
-First year students come from various educational backgrounds.
-To optimize the teaching, students are divided into groups on the basis of results of a placement test which they sit before the beginning of the academic year.
+To optimize the teaching, students are divided into groups based on the results of a placement test they take before the start of the academic year.

 The language instruction, divided into stages, follows the generally accepted standards with a focus on the four language skills: listening, speaking, reading and writing.
 According to the syllabus, students first master their general English, only to pass on to maritime English in various professional contexts during later years of their studies.
-The Department has language labs and classrooms equipped with modern teaching aids, for example authentic recordings of marine ship-to-ship and other types of communication.
-Out teachers, although successfully using modern technology and new teaching techniques, still continue to practice the traditional communicative approach, such as teacher – student and student – student interactions.
+The Department has language labs and classrooms equipped with modern teaching aids, for example, authentic recordings of marine ship-to-ship and other types of communication.
+Teachers successfully use modern technology and new teaching techniques and still continue to practice the traditional communicative approach, such as teacher-student and student-student interactions.

-Tiring as some classes may be, students love those in the computer lab.
-They find the wide selection of self-study and testing materials an interesting diversion.
-There, they can test themselves and prepare for the final exam to be taken at the end of each academic year.
+Although some classes might be demanding, students enjoy time spent in the computer lab.
+A variety of wide range of interesting self-study materials and tests are available to the students.
+They have an opportunity to proceed with self-testing of their language skills and prepare themselves for the final exam to be taken at the end of each academic year.
 Our successful graduates are well prepared for work in the English-speaking environment of the shipping industry.

 1-2 Wały Chrobrego St.